wendazhou/finufft/docs/dev/spreader.md

 Note that for best efficiency, this function may request the data to be padded and aligned to specific multiples,
 including:
 1. Ensuring sufficient padding on the sides of the offset grid
+2. Ensuring that the extents are divisible by a given factor
-2. Ensuring that the number of non-uniform points is divisible by a given factor
+3. Ensuring that the number of non-uniform points is divisible by a given factor

+As some implementation may need to amortize setup time for a given kernel specification, (e.g. copying / computing polynomial weights), the subproblem functionality is split into a setup phase and a computation phase.
+We eventually plan for this setup phase to be performed during plan creation.

 The function has the following signature:
 ```c++